dojitza/dojitza.github.io/_projects/Ispovesti.ml.md

 The generation process was built using a gpt-2 library [gpt-2-simple](https://github.com/minimaxir/gpt-2-simple).
 With its help the 355M hyperparameter gpt-2 model was tuned to our data, which was taken directly from the source website.
 A total of around 120K confessions were used.

-Currently the website is not functional due to the high costs associated with running the backend service.
+Currently the website backend is not running due to its high running costs.